keonik/learn-graphql/README.md

 # Learn GraphQL

-Template for creating an API with NodeJS, Apollo Server, and TypeORM
+Template project used to learn how to create an API with NodeJS, Apollo Server, type-graphql, and TypeORM

 ## Getting Started